linkov/falconrypro/falconrypro/Pods/AIFlatSwitch/README.md

 <p><a href="url"><img src="https://s3.amazonaws.com/f.cl.ly/items/1p0w3B0E3m2I2k3e0z1Q/onoff.gif" align="left" height="150" width="200" ></a></p>
 <br><br><br><br><br><br><br>

-##Requirements
+## Requirements
 - iOS 8.0+
 - Xcode 8.0+ (Use pod version 0.0.4 for Xcode 7)
-- Swift 3.0+ (Use pod version 0.0.4 for Swift 2.3)
+- Swift 4.2+ (Use pod version 0.0.4 for Swift 2.3, Use pod version 1.0.3 for Swift 3)

 ## Installation

 > **Embedded frameworks require a minimum deployment target of iOS 8.**
 >
 > To use with a project targeting iOS 7, you must include the `AIFlatSwitch.swift` source file directly in your project.
 >

 ### CocoaPods